zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 3. Optionally, if the app that uses this policy serves only GraphQL traffic, then delete the wildcard URL "*" from the policy so that requests to any URL other than **/graphql** will trigger a violation.
 In the example below we assume this is the case.
 4. Update the `nginx.conf` file.
 To enforce GraphQL settings, update the `app_protect_policy_file` field with the GraphQL policy name in `nginx.conf` file.
 Perform nginx reload once `nginx.conf` file is updated to enforce the GraphQL settings.

-In the following policy example, the GraphQL “policy name” i.e. “graphql_policy”, and graphql “urls” settings are defined.
+In the following policy example, the GraphQL "policy name" i.e. "graphql_policy", and graphql "urls" settings are defined.

 ```shell
 {